Compact Hermitian Young Projection Operators: Hermitian Young projection operators

 We therefore conclude that also the Young projection operators $Y_{\begin{ytableau} \scriptstyle 1 & \scriptstyle 2 & \scriptstyle 4 \\ \scriptstyle 3 \end{ytableau}}$, $Y_{\begin{ytableau} \scriptstyle 1 & \scriptstyle 3 & \scriptstyle 4 \\ \scriptstyle 2 \end{ytableau}}$, $Y_{\begin{ytableau} \scriptstyle 1 & \scriptstyle 3 \\ \scriptstyle 2 \\ \scriptstyle 4 \end{ytableau}}$ and $Y_{\begin{ytableau} \scriptstyle 1 & \scriptstyle 2 \\ \scriptstyle 3 \\ \scriptstyle 4 \end{ytableau}}$ are Hermitian.
 The remaining two operators $Y_{\begin{ytableau} \scriptstyle 1 & \scriptstyle 2 \\ \scriptstyle 3 & \scriptstyle 4 \end{ytableau}}$ and $Y_{\begin{ytableau} \scriptstyle 1 & \scriptstyle 3 \\ \scriptstyle 2 & \scriptstyle 4 \end{ytableau}}$ can thus be written as linear combinations of Hermitian operators, using equations~\eqref{eq:AddY42} and~\eqref{eq:AddY43},

 leading us to conclude that they are Hermitian as well.
-Thus, we have (falsely!) found that \emph{all} Young projection operators corresponding to Young tableaux in $\mathcal{Y}_4$ are Hermitian.
+Thus, we have found that \emph{all} Young projection operators corresponding to Young tableaux in $\mathcal{Y}_4$ are Hermitian -- a contradiction.
+It should be noted that, since the Littlewood-Young projection operators over $\Pow{m}$ reduce to the Young projectors for $m\leq4$, we conclude that also the LY-operators cannot satisfy the summation property~\eqref{eq:summation-ancestor-notYoung} (at least for $m\leq4$).

-Proceeding in a similar fashion, it is possible to show that all Young projection operators are Hermitian, which is clearly false.
-Therefore, we must conclude that assumption~\eqref{eq:NonHermitian3} does not hold for Young projection operators, and have thus achieved part \ref{itm:Goal1Part1} of Goal~\ref{thm:OpsSpanGoal} of this paper.
+In fact, one may continue this game for one more level (to the Young projectors over $\Pow{5}$) before the tricks given in the above examples seize to suffice and one has to come up with new tools.

-Since the obstacle to summability is the lack of Hermiticity of the Young operators, the above discussion provides a strong hint that ~\eqref{eq:NonHermitian3} might hold for a Hermitian version of the Young projection operators, as was already claimed in the Introduction, section \ref{sec:IntroHermitianOps}.
-In section \ref{sec:HermitianSubspaceSpan}, we show explicitly that this is true, completing part~\ref{itm:Goal1Part2} of Goal~\ref{thm:OpsSpanGoal}.
+Nonetheless, the key message to take away from this section is that the obstacle to summability is the lack of Hermiticity of the Young operators.
+This provides a strong hint that~\eqref{eq:summation-ancestor-notYoung} might hold for a Hermitian version of the Young projection operators (as was already claimed in section~\ref{sec:IntroHermitianOps}).
+In section~\ref{sec:HermitianSubspaceSpan}, we show explicitly that this is true, completing part~\ref{itm:Goal1Part2} of Goal~\ref{thm:OpsSpanGoal}.

 In order to be able to do so, we first need to describe how to obtain Hermitian Young projection operators.
 This will be the subject of the following section.